 Subjects you can take

-There are 10 subjects available now in England, including digital, science, construction and health.
+There are several subjects available now in England, including digital, science, construction and health.

-Eventually, there will be something for everyone, from agriculture to catering and accounting to engineering.
+Eventually, there will be something for everyone, from agriculture to catering and hairdressing to legal services.

 After your T Level